Duodenal Switch Diet

 Common sources of protein are lean meats, veal, poultry, fish, soy products, eggs, cheeses, yogurt, legumes, and nuts.
 Unlike gastric bypass patients, duodenal switch patients are generally able to eat dense, high-protein foods without difficulty including beef, steak, pork, and stew meat.

 Although protein foods are the focus of meals, the diet should also include a variety of fruits, vegetables, and whole grains.
 Patients are usually able to eat fibrous vegetables, bread, and pasta without difficulty or getting stuck in the stomach.
+Dietary fat is best derived from monounsaturated (canola, olive, and peanut oils, avocados) or polyunsaturated (corn, safflower, peanut, soybean and sunflower oils) sources and low-fat dairy products.

 The changes to the digestive system may cause some individuals to develop a food intolerance to certain food products.
 When foods are added to the diet after surgery, they should be introduced one at a time to rule out an intolerance.
 If a food is not well tolerated, it can be tried again in one week.